Reimagining Grocery Stores with Feral Fig

 The Strategy

-Our brand strategy centers around the Outlaw archetype, distinguishing Feral Fig from large chains like Whole Foods and Sprouts, and resonating with an audience that rejects the unsustainable status quo.
-We chose Denver's RINO neighborhood for the first store, leveraging its edgy, artsy vibe and millennial community to perfectly align with the Feral Fig brand.
+To differentiate and stand out from other local markets and sustainable brands, we positioned Feral Fig as the grocery store that is challenging the status-quo.
+We chose Denver's RINO neighborhood for the first store, leveraging its edgy, artsy vibe and millennial community to align with the Feral Fig brand.

 The Brand Identity